13 min read

 Vancouver’s beauty and mild, temperate weather comes with a price.
 Being the third most expensive city in the world following Hong Kong and Sydney, Australia, Vancouver is inaccessible to many.
 The city is known for its modern, metropolitan feel, its booming film industry, and its close proximity to the great B.C. outdoors, specifically Whistler, a globally-renowned ski destination.
 Its popularity amongst Canadians, as well as widespread foreign property investments have driven up the cost of living exorbitantly.

-Vancouver’s public transit network is decent and cost-effective; however, if you are commuting from surrounding areas such as Abbotsford, you will need a vehicle in order to save time.
+Vancouver’s public transit network is decent and cost-effective—however, if you are commuting from surrounding areas such as Abbotsford, you will need a vehicle in order to save time.

-The Cost of Living in Vancouver [2024]
+Read more about The Cost of Living in Vancouver.

 Calgary